rezahusain/rubric/sdf/final-project/product.md

 ### Notes:

 ## Satisfy Functional Requirements
 How well does the deployed app satisfy the functional requirements?
+Test for each user story in the functional requirements.
 - [ ] **0** - did not deploy or does not satisfy any of the functional requirements
 - [ ] **1-2** - some requirements satisfied, but major gaps and/or bugs
 - [ ] **3-4** - most requirements satisfied, but still more work needed